 PRIO GRIDS Geographic distribution of night lighting – a proxy measure of institutional service delivery

 Lastly, monitoring and evaluation activities have never been as engaged and responsive to citizens in developing countries as they are now.
 With cellphone and internet penetration in the developing world outpacing the rest of the world, citizens can directly access the internet and engage with donor community projects through social platforms, such as Twitter and Facebook.
 As such, community ownership is increasingly shaping the momentum and sustainability of development projects—enabling greater local engagement, management, and responsiveness to determine project outcomes.

 In a word, better geographic data, combined with sectoral targeting and local feedback, are creating unprecedented opportunities for precision-guided development.
 The future of aid effectiveness is bright.
 There are potential game changers yet to be explored, featuring the contributions of innovative financing, Big Data, and machine learning.
 Sachs’ original point still stands—get aid delivery right and development will come—but now we have the tools to get the job done.

-Lance Hadley is a first year PhD student at NPSIA and Managing Director at iAffairs.
+Lance Hadley is PhD candidate at NPSIA and Managing Director at iAffairs.